All Episodes

 Those stories hurt.

-Real people who have already been hurt.
+They hurt real people, real people who have already been hurt.

-And we have lost so many Epstein victims to suicide, and maintaining the real truth and secrecy only allows for conspiracy theorists to tell lies that drives up our anxiety and fears and will continue to lead to more pain, more suffering, and honestly, more deaths of innocent victims.
+And we have lost so many Epstein victims to suicide and maintaining the real truth and secrecy only allows for conspiracy theorists to tell lies that drives up our anxiety and fears and will continue to lead to more pain, more suffering, and honestly, more deaths of innocent victims.

 It's time you do is right by us.